 This markup generator is a solid choice for beginners and supports more markup types and is more robust than the generator offered from TechnicalSEO.com.
 If you didn’t see the markup type you wanted or needed on the previous generator, this one might have it.
 When you’re done using this generator, be sure to run your resulting JSON-LD through Google’s structured data testing tool by pressing the validate button.

 For advanced users, this is definitely your best bet in terms of JSON-LD markup generators.
-Since most of our readers are probably beginners, I save this for last.
+Since most of our readers are probably beginners, I saved this tool for last.
 The generator on the Schema App website is one of most robust available.
 It offers nearly all options of markup.
 It’s more intensive and complicated than the first two listed.
-However, if want to invest in a tool to automate your schema markups across multiple sites, there is a paid version with excellent support.
+However, if you want to invest in a tool to automate your schema markups across multiple sites, there is a paid version with excellent support.
 I personally received incredible support directly from the CEO of Schema App, Martha van Berkel when I reached out to them.

 Scheming with Schema: Useful Strategies and Shortcuts

 I want to finish with some useful strategies, tips, and tricks we’ve discovered over time from our experience and research.
 Our top 5 list below will save you hours on manually writing or generating your schema markup.
 You can use these tips along with one of the tools we mentioned above.

 1. Use the Structured Data Testing Tool Extension to View Other Websites’ Markups